Astro vs Next.js: Which Framework Should You Use in 2026?

 - You want minimal JavaScript shipped to users

-- You're managing content via MDX/YAML files
+- Managing content via MDX and YAML files

 - You want flexible, cheap hosting options